Shawn Drover

 Shawn Drover (born May 5, 1966) is a Canadian drummer, best known for his work with the American heavy metal band Megadeth.
+He uses Sabian cymbals and Yamaha drums, Pro-mark drum sticks, Toca Percussion, Evans Drumheads and Extreme Isolation headphones.

+Career

 He began playing the drums at the age of 13.
-In 1993 he founded the power metal band Eidolon with his brother Glen.
-He uses Sabian cymbals and Yamaha drums, Pro-mark drum sticks, Toca Percussion, Evans Drumheads and Extreme Isolation headphones.
+In 1993, he founded the power metal band Eidolon with his brother Glen.